DBT vs CBT: Choosing Your Best Therapy

 Key CBT Techniques

-• Behavioral Activation: Engaging in activities that improve mood and behavior.
+• Behavioral Activation: Increasing healthy activities to improve mood and reduce isolation.

 Want to change negative thought patterns?
 Discover how CBT can improve your mental health.